 Whether you’re trying to contact another company or check up on your own, this information can be incredibly useful.

-So you went to the Business Name Search, you plugged in your desired name, you hit search, and there it was: your precious name, already in use.
+So, you went to the Business Name Search, plugged in your desired name, hit search, and there it was: your precious name, already in use.
 What now?

 If your LLC is domestic (formed in South Carolina), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
 Then, when you’ve found an acceptable, available name, go ahead and reserve it.